wigig-tools/qd-visualizer/README.md

 # Q-D visualizer
-This repository contains a python application (using Mayavi library) for visualizing scenarios simulated in ns-3.
+This repository contains a python application (using Mayavi library) to visualize ns-3 IEEE 802.11ad with Q-D channel simulation results.

 ## Features:
 1. This application allows to visualizer the beamforming training evolution, and in particular, the SLS TxSS and RxSS phase.
-Each beamforming training is visualized thanks to the directivity of the antenna pattern resulting of the beamforming training phase.
-For each beamforming training, the SNR table can be visualized.
+Each beamforming training is visualized thanks to the directivity of the antenna pattern resulting of the beamforming training SLS phase.
-1. The Multi-Paths components between a pair of nodes are displayed.
+1. The Multi-Paths components between a pair of transmitter/receiver are displayed.
+1. The system level performance (throughput/SNR) can be visualized

+The Q-D visualizer comes with three different scenarios corresponding to the one presented in [WNGW19](http://eprints.networks.imdea.org/2006/):
+1. L-Shaped Room
+1. Spatial Sharing
+1. Dense deployment

 Here is a sample snapshot for our Q-D visualizer: